raspberrypilearning/blender-party-monkey/en/step_4.md

 ## The 3D scene

-In the 3D view you have your 3D scene.
-The 3D scene might look a bit like you might see in a computer game for example.
+In the 3D view you have your 3D scene, which looks a bit like what you might see in a computer game for example.

-There are 3 main components in the 3D scene that we need to understand to get started.
+There are three main components in the 3D scene that we need to understand to get started.

 ### A cube in the centre